-The Community College Conservation (CCC) Internship emerged from and prioritizes three central questions: 1) who is being trained for, informed of, and recruited for environmental jobs; 2) how are environmental jobs made accessible?
-3) What are key experiences that can prepare young people of color to become environmental leaders?
+The Students and Teachers Restoring A Watershed (STRAW)’s Community College Conservation Internship emerged from three central questions: 1) Who is being trained for, informed of, and recruited for environmental jobs?
+2) How are environmental jobs made accessible?
+3) What are key experiences that can prepare the next generation of environmentalists of color to become environmental leaders?

 The CCC Internship is a part of Point Blue Conservation Science’s STRAW program.
 Point Blue’s 160 scientists work to develop nature-based solutions to climate change, habitat loss, and other environmental threats to benefit wildlife and people.
-The Students and Teachers Restoring A Watershed (STRAW) team works with over 50 schools throughout the academic year throughout the San Francisco Bay Area, immersing K-12 students in active restoration.
-Students do professional restoration technician work while learning about the importance of conservation, restoration, and community.
-We hope to address the growing need and scope of our work by continuing to engage young people beyond the classroom and beyond K-12th grade classrooms by creating this summer internship for motivated, local community college students!
+Point Blue’s STRAW team works with over 50 schools throughout the academic year throughout the San Francisco Bay Area, immersing K-12th grade students in active restoration.
+Students implement professional restoration technician work while learning about the importance of conservation, restoration, and community.
+We hope to address the growing need and scope of our work by continuing to engage grade school students and young people beyond the classroom by creating this summer internship for motivated, local community college students!

 The CCC Internship aims to: